• Skip to primary navigation

 Roasted Figs with Honey and Port

-Simple roasted figs with honey, Port and an optional touch of lavender.
+Simple recipe for roasted figs with honey, Port and an optional touch of lavender.
 Delicious served either chilled for dessert or with cheese.

 close-up of shiny roasted figs in honey and port